 Opportunities Available to Master’s-Prepared Cybersecurity Analysts and Specialists in Washington D.C.

-Washington DC is arguably the best location in the entire nation for cybersecurity professionals seeking employment.
-Not only does DC offer the highest salary for cybersecurity specialists in the nation, but it is home to some of the country’s most innovative tech and cybersecurity firms, as well as a host of cybersecurity government task forces.
+Washington D.C. is arguably the best location in the entire nation for cybersecurity professionals seeking employment.
+Not only does DC offer some of the highest salaries for cybersecurity specialists in the nation, but it is home to some of the country’s most innovative tech and cybersecurity firms, and a slew of cybersecurity government task forces.
 In fact, according to Cyberseek, the District itself has almost as many job openings in the field, at over 16,000, as some entire U.S. states.
 And the metro area, encompassing Arlington and Alexandria, has more than 64,000 openings as of 2020.

 The following job listings are not meant to represent any guarantees of employment.
-Taken from a 2016 survey of cybersecurity job postings in Washington DC, they are shown to represent the kinds of opportunities that may be available to cybersecurity specialists and analysts in the state, and don’t constitute a job offer or promise of employment.
+They are shown to represent the kinds of opportunities that may be available to cybersecurity specialists and analysts in the state, and don’t constitute a job offer or promise of employment.

 - Bachelor’s degree required; master’s preferred